genular/pandora/README.md

 ### Easy
 This section describes the process of pulling a pre-built version of `SIMON` from [DockerHub](https://hub.docker.com/).
-If you are beginner this is recommended way to start `SIMON`.
+If you are beginner or you wish to quickly check it out this is recommended way to start `SIMON`.
 This can also be very handy for developers for development without polluting the host machine.
 The `SIMON` source code includes a [Dockerfile](https://github.com/genular/simon-backend/blob/master/documentation/docker_images/Dockerfile).

 #### Requirements